"Behold, I have prepared my banquet....Come to the feast." Mt 22:4

 St Bernard of Clairvaux, whose feast we celebrated yesterday, invites his readers to think of Mary as a Queen in a very different way.
-Because Mary has no secular power or even an honorary position in her society, she must be a queen of a different kind.
-Bernard suggests that the crown Mary wears is made up of the virtues she embodies: compassion, understanding, kindness and moral strength.
+Because Mary has no secular power or even an honorary position in her society, the crown she wears is made up of the virtues she embodies: compassion, understanding, kindness and moral strength.
 Without the trappings of the secular world, Mary proclaims her queenship by the way she lives.

 Today, be an example of compassion by caring for someone to whom you have no responsibility.